Peter Foxcroft: Later life and death

-After the death of his first wife, on 26 October 1876, Foxcroft continued to live in Salford, where he retired.
+After the death of his first wife on 26 October 1876, Foxcroft continued to live in Salford, where he retired.
 On 4 January 1883, he married Jane Dickinson (born 1832), the daughter of Henry Dickinson, at Christ Church, Heaton Norris, Manchester.
 His second wife was a vegetarian from birth.
-They later moved to Glazebrook.
+They later moved to Glazebrook, Lancashire.

-In his retirement, Foxcroft devoted his time to lecturing on vegetarianism, delivering hundreds of lectures throughout the United Kingdom.
-His lecture were well-documented, with notable appearances including a lecture at the Temperance Hall in Pollitt Street, Guernsey.
-Foxcroft claimed he had not consumed meat, fish, or fowl for 31 years and credited his vegetarian diet for alleviating his indigestion and avoiding medical expenses.
-He also lectured at the Literary and Philosophical Society Hall in Newcastle, the Torquay YWCA, and the YMCA at Mount Pleasant.
-In addition, he served as the director of a vegetarian restaurant operated by Frederick Harrison, opened in 1884, which functioned more like a club.
+In retirement, Foxcroft lectured on vegetarianism across the United Kingdom.
+His appearances included lectures at the Temperance Hall in Pollitt Street, Guernsey; the Literary and Philosophical Society Hall in Newcastle; the Torquay YWCA; and the YMCA at Mount Pleasant.
+At Guernsey, he stated that he had not consumed meat, fish, or fowl for 31 years and credited vegetarianism with relieving his indigestion and avoiding medical expenses.
+He also served as director of a vegetarian restaurant operated by Frederick Harrison, opened in 1884, which functioned more like a club.

-Around a year before his death, Foxcroft made a donation of £100 to the Vegetarian Society, a significant amount for him, as he was not wealthy.
-He died at the age of 77 on 3 April 1896, in Glazebrook and was buried with his first wife, Esther, at Weaste Cemetery.
+Around a year before his death, Foxcroft donated £100 to the Vegetarian Society.
+Forward wrote that this was a large amount for Foxcroft, as he was not wealthy.
+He died in Glazebrook on 3 April 1896, aged 77, and was buried with his first wife, Esther, at Weaste Cemetery.
 Rev. James Clark delivered his funeral sermon.

-Shortly after his death, a memorial window for Foxcroft was installed in the Bible Christian Church in Cross Lane, Salford, in recognition of his extensive and valuable contributions to both the church and the Vegetarian Society.
+After Foxcroft's death, a memorial window was installed in the Bible Christian Church in Cross Lane, Salford, in recognition of his work for the church and the Vegetarian Society.